Gyrletta/todo-list-react/README.md

 - **CSS**: Styles the appearance of the web/app.
 - **JavaScript**: Adds interactivity and dynamic functionality to the web/app.
 - **React**: The powerful JavaScript library for building the user interface.
+- **Redux Toolkit**: Manages the global state of the application efficiently.

 ## 🚀 Demo